Wings Over the Rockies Air and Space Museum: Programs

+The Teacher Flight Program encourages STEM Colorado teachers to become Teacher Envoys and provides a free, 20-minute flight.

-Technical Research Library – A library which contains over 15,000 book titles on aviation and aerospace and 800 titles covering ballooning, aviation and aerospace in English and other foreign languages.
-There are also extensive documents on Lowry Air Force Base history, including 1000 digital photos of the base.
-Other things from the library include retrospective airline tables, seat magazines and a collection of rare NASA documents.
+The Technical Research Library contains over 15,000 book titles on aviation and aerospace and 800 titles covering ballooning, aviation and aerospace in English and other languages.
+Extensive documents about Lowry Air Force Base history include over 1,000 digital photos of the base.
+The library also has vintage airline tables, seat magazines and a collection of rare NASA documents.

-Behind the Wings – A television show produced by Wings Over the Rockies.
+The museum produces a television show, "Behind the Wings", that airs on Rocky Mountain PBS.
+It teaches museum visitors and viewers about the history, innovation and future of aviation.